trevmex/dotfiles/README.md

     brew install ack  # this is an alternative to grep that is very awesome brew install tmux # this is an alternative to screen that is very awesome
+    \curl -L https://get.rvm.io | bash -s stable # RVM allows you to install multiple Ruby interpreters gem install pry # pry is a GREAT alternative to irb for Ruby development

 ## Installation